troppes/kubelab/operator/README.md

 This Operator manages the custom resources needed to run this project.
 There are two different custom resources: The Kubelab-User and Classrooms.
 Examples of both can be found in the `mainfest` folder.
 More details can be found inside the thesis.

+To get local editing working, please edit the `internal/controller/constants.go_dist` file and rename it to `constants.go`.
+This file is ignored by git and will not be pushed to the repository.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).